docker/docs/desktop/hardened-desktop/admin-controls/index.md

 Docker Desktop users see a notification in the **Settings**, or **Preferences** if using a macOS, which states **Some settings are managed by your Admin**.

-Any settings that are enforced, are grayed out in Docker Desktop and the user is unable to edit them, either via the Docker Desktop UI, CLI, or by modifying the Docker Desktop Linux VM.
+Any settings that are enforced, are grayed out in Docker Desktop and the user is unable to edit them, either via the Docker Desktop UI, CLI, or the `settings.json` file.
+In addition, if Enhanced Container Isolation is enforced, users can't use privileged containers or similar techniques to modify enforced settings within the Docker Desktop Linux VM, for example, reconfigure proxy and networking of reconfigure Docker Engine.